AP Chemistry by Satellite Lectureguide

 PS2.10.
 Using the CRC Handbook of Chemistry and Physics, find the density, melting

-point, boiling point and the phase at room temperature for CF
+point, boiling point and the phase at room temperature for CF4, CCl4, CBr4

 and CI4.